Most Profits Passport reviews promise the world if you sign up.

 Profits Passport Review: Final Thoughts

-I have no doubt that some people are making money from Profits Passport, but like all pyramid schemes, it’s David Dekel and his guys at the top who are raking in all the cash while 98% never see a penny back of what they put in.
+I have no doubt some people are making money from Profits Passport, but like all pyramid schemes, it's David and his guys at the top raking in all the cash while 98% never see a penny of what they put in.

-You’re just promoting Profits Passport using outdated traffic methods.
-You’re sending out spammy emails to people who are already bombarded with daily emails telling them about the next big get-rich-quick scheme.
+Sign up and you'll end up promoting Profits Passport by sending out spammy emails to people already bombarded with emails about the next big get-rich-quick scheme.

-Even if you are one of the few lucky ones who manage to come out on top, how would you feel knowing you’re profiting by duping others into joining a worthless pyramid scheme?
+Even if you are lucky enough to come out on top, how would you feel knowing you're profiting by duping others into joining a worthless pyramid scheme?